Abrikozenvlaai

 1 tablespoon lemon juice (when using fresh fruit only)

-Punch down the dough, and roll it into a circle large enough for an 9 or 11 inch shallow pan.
+Punch down the dough, and roll it into a circle large enough for an 11 inch (28 inch) shallow pan.
 Spray or butter the pie pan.
 Press in the dough, cover with cling film and let it rise a second time, about 20 - 30 minutes, until fluffy.
 Dock the dough with a fork and prick little holes all over, letting the air out.
 Spread the breadcrumbs evenly over the dough.
 Apricots can be quite juicy sometimes and the breadcrumbs will absorb some of that moisture and keep the bottom dry.

-In the meantime, heat the oven to 400F.
+In the meantime, heat the oven to 400F/200C.
 Spoon the apricot slices into the pan.
 Bake in the hot oven for 25 - 30 minutes.
 Add the almond slices to a baking sheet and toast them lightly in the cooling oven (keep an eye on it!), or give them a quick toss in a frying pan, just for a bit of color and increased flavor.

 Sprinkle the almonds around the rim of the vlaai right before serving.